Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 strongly against the merger because Maharashtra, among all the states, had the most revolutionary land reforms in the country.
-It had begun producing results with a co-operative movement, which unfortunately later became the powerful political and financial lobby of Sahakar Samrats.
+It had begun producing results with a co-operative movement, which unfortunately later became the powerful political and financial lobby of *Sahakar Samrats*.
 But there was another influential lobby that wholeheartedly supported the antimerger movement financially, that of the mine owners in Goa.
 The Portuguese regime had granted 893 mining concessions, and made them deemed owners of the iron ore mines.